dmac/fezzik/README.md

     fez get <recipes>

 If you write a recipe that would be useful to other developers, please submit a pull request!

+### Command

+    fez get command

+Sometimes you just need to get your hands dirty and run a shell on your servers.
+The command.rb recipe gives you a prompt that lets you execute shell code on each of your hosts.

+### Rollback

+    fez get rollback

+Emergency!
+Rollback!
+Every deployment you make is saved on the server by default.
+You can move between these deployments (to roll back, for example), with the rollback.rb recipe.

+    $ fez prod rollback
+    configuring for root@domain.com
+    === Releases ===
+    0: Abort
+    1: 201107051328 (current)
+    2: 201106231408
+    3: 201106231352
+    Rollback to release (0):